-Zen Pictures / Akiba Heroine is best known among fans as something of a “kinder, gentler” version of Giga for Freeks.
+Zen Pictures is best known among fans as something of a “kinder, gentler” version of GIGA.
 Giga specializes in sexually explicit, adult-oriented content where any number of horrible X-rated things happen to the heroines.
 Zen Pictures, on the other hand, has always offered viewers non-sexual torment, with no nudity, instead focusing on the physical and psychological torment of the heroine characters.

 The movie begins with the heroine, clad in a black and red bikini-style outfit, participating in various training exercises under the supervision of her sexually androgynous trainer.
 Mari Sakurai, as the heroine, is super hot and looks great in this outfit.
 Her performance throughout the movie is excellent.
 (How the Japanese consistently deliver heroine-themed content at such a high level is baffling to me, especially when most American productions are basically sub-par).
 The training continues for a while with a practice swordfight between the heroine and her trainer.

 In the next scene, we meet the villainess, played by Asami Sugiura, who, unlike most Zen and Giga villainesses, is every bit as hot as the heroine.
 She battles the trainer while ninjas break into the heroine’s house and try to capture her.
 (I hate it when that happens).
 The heroine defeats the ninjas and then bashes their heads against her kitchen table.